GameFAQs

-GameFAQs is a website that hosts FAQs and walkthroughs for video games.
-It was created in November 1995 by Jeff Veasey and was bought by CNET Networks in May 2003.
-It is currently owned by Fandom, Inc. since October 2022.
-The site has a database of video game information, cheat codes, reviews, game saves, box art images, and screenshots, almost all of which are submitted by volunteer contributors.
-The systems covered include the 8-bit Atari platform through modern consoles, as well as computer games and mobile games.
-Submissions made to the site are reviewed by the site's current editor, Allen "SBAllen" Tyner.
+GameFAQs is a video gaming website that hosts guides and other resources, as well as an active message board forum.
+It was created in November 1995 by Jeff Veasey and has been owned by Fandom, Inc. since October 2022.
+Allen "SBAllen" Tyner was lead Admin for twenty years until stepping down on October 18, 2023.
+The site is currently run by Community Manager "DToast" and Contributor Lead "ZoopSoul".

-GameFAQs hosts an active message board community, which has a separate discussion board for each game in the site's database, along with a variety of other boards.
-From 2004 to 2012, most of the game-specific boards were shared between GameFAQs and GameSpot, another CBS Interactive website.
-However, on March 23, 2012, it was announced the sites will once again start to separate content.
-On May 7, 2012, the shared GameFAQs-run message boards went read-only on GameSpot.
+The site has a database of video game information, walkthroughs, FAQs, cheat codes, reviews, game saves, box art images, and screenshots, almost all of which are submitted by volunteer contributors.
+It covers game systems made as far back as the 1980s to current day modern consoles as well as computer games and mobile games.
+GameFAQs also hosts an active message board community, which has a separate discussion board for each game in the site's database, along with a variety of other boards.
 GameFAQs has run daily opinion polls and tournament contests, as well as annual Character Battles, since November 30, 1999.

 GameFAQs has been positively reviewed by The Guardian, The Canadian Press, and Entertainment Weekly.
 In 2009, GameFAQs.com was one of the 300 highest-trafficked English-language websites according to Alexa.

 History

 GameFAQs was started as the Video Game FAQ Archive on November 5, 1995, by gamer and programmer Jeff Veasey.
 The site was created to bring numerous online guides and FAQs from across the internet into one centralized location.
-Hosted on America Online, it originally served as a mirror of Andy Eddy's FTP FAQ archive.
+Hosted on America Online (AOL), it originally served as a mirror of Andy Eddy's FTP FAQ archive.
 The initial version of the site had approximately 10 pages and 100 FAQs.
 In 1996, the site moved to gamefaqs.com and changed its name to GameFAQs.
 At this time, GameFAQs listed fewer than 1000 FAQs and guides and was updated on an irregular basis.

 During the following months, the site grew in content and in design; two different styles were introduced in early 1997 to accommodate the support of tables in web browsers (or the lack thereof).
 Two key features of the site—the game search engine and the contributor recognition pages—were planned at this time.

-On February 6, 2018, the site changed its domain from gamefaqs.com to gamefaqs.gamespot.com.
+On February 6, 2018, the site changed its domain from gamefaqs.com to gamefaqs.gamespot.com, due to CNET (owner of GameSpot) acquiring GameFAQs, and integrating GameFAQs into the GameSpot network.
+The link gamefaqs.com now redirects to gamefaqs.gamespot.com as a result.